RajaMuneerBaigal/Docker_Basic_Commands/README.md

   -  docker node demote -node1- -node2-                     : to demote a node to worker node
   -  watch docker container ls                              : list all containers after one seconds
   -  docker service create -imageName-                      : will create a service on all nodes inside the cluster
-  -  docker service inspect <service-id>                    : to inspect a service with service id
+  -  docker service inspect -service-id-                    : to inspect a service with service id
-  -  docker service inspect --pretty <service-name>         : to inspect service in a more readable way
+  -  docker service inspect --pretty -service-name>-        : to inspect service in a more readable way
   -  docker service logs <service-id>                       : to find the logs of the service created
-  -  docker service rm <service-name>                       : to remove a service
+  -  docker service rm -service-name-                      : to remove a service
   -  docker service scale -name/id-=5
   -  docker service ps -service-name-                       : to list a service with its name
   -  docker node update --availability drain -node-name-    : it will not allocate services to that node specified